Voldemort108X/xrzhang/index.md

 My research mainly focuses on developing deep learning-based techniques for biomedical imaging including registration and segmentation.
 I am also keen on exploring control and optimization problems on biomedical applications.

 ## News
+* I will apply to Ph.D. programs in Fall 2021.
+Please feel free to contact me if you are interested.
+Thanks.
 * **[04/20]** I am constructing my personal website!

 ## Publications